Graduation ceremonies draw thousands despite pandemic fears

 But parents pleased their children could have a traditional graduation flooded the school's social media feeds with thanks to school officials.
 Still, some top-ranked students said they were skipping the celebrations.

 Omar Mohammad, a 17-year-old Spain Park senior, organized a protest Saturday outside the graduation site with a few dozen supporters.
-He called the ceremony “unsafe and irresponsible.”
+He called the ceremony, which he skipped, "unsafe and irresponsible.”

 “All it takes is one asymptomatic person,” Mohammad said.
 "This isn’t about graduation ...
 If you get a disease you can spread it.”